itsp-pbl-2025/ccalendar/.gemini/styleguide.md

     * Provide a clear description of the code's purpose and where it fits into the overall system.
     * Indicate specific areas or concerns to focus on (e.g., readability, performance, architecture).

+* **Language & Style**

+  * Post a code review in Japanese.
+  * All comments should be simple and concise, and focus on the code's functionality, readability, and maintainability.

 * **Tone & Communication**

     * Feedback should be constructive, polite, and solution-oriented.
     * Tailor the level of explanation based on the developer's skill level (e.g., beginner-friendly or advanced).
-    * Post a code review in Japanese.
-    * All comments should be simple and concise, and focus on the code's functionality, readability, and maintainability.

 * **Categorization of Comments**